sam-harri/RegressionModelBuilder/README.md

-# SecretSanta
-WebApp to model and plot regression models from a CSV
+WebApplication to quickly build regression models from CSV data or by typing data into html table Visualize data and fitted model using scatter and surface plots Conduct basic statical analysis of model